 What sparked the passion that motivated you to write this book?

 I was reading an article about the Occupy movement, and it seemed like an effort in futility.
 How was sleeping in a park going to cause change?
 I started to think that one angry person working inside an investment bank could do more than hundreds of protesters chanting outside.
+Although there has been a slight shift in the balance of power now that everyday people can invest in things like Bitcoin or a Krypto Wallet, one person working in a bank has more power than hundreds of outsiders combined.
 And from that moment, the idea of a person who infiltrates and takes down a company she despises started to take shape.

 I had returned for the first time 38 years after my family had fled South Africa before the end of apartheid when a man I’d never met before threw his arms about me and whispered in my ear, “Welcome home, brother.”
 I was overwhelmed by the unexpected sense of having come home.
 That was the moment when I realized I’d never really left my homeland behind, and had unresolved issues that needed to be addressed.